Jesus said, “If anyone would come after me, he must deny himself and take up his cross daily and follow me” (Luk 9:23).

 What does it mean to take up your cross daily?
-I’m going to give you two interpretations and then you can choose.
+I’m going to give you two interpretations and you can choose.

 Interpretation #1: Jesus is preaching self-denial

 Following Christ is all about self-denial and going without.
 If you are not in the daily habit of denying your appetites and desires, you are not a real Christian.
-The more you deny your own needs and wants, the holier you’ll be.
+The more you deny your needs and wants, the holier you’ll be.
 So fast everyday and you’ll be just like Jesus.

-But there’s a problem with this interpretation.
+There’s a problem with this interpretation.
 Abstaining from food, Facebook, or fun won’t make you righteous and holy.
 (It might make you religious.)
 This message of self-denial is nothing more than the ancient practice of asceticism dressed up in religious jargon.
 It is a message that promotes Pharisaical self-righteousness and DIY religiosity.

 Another problem with this interpretation is it will leave you anxious and insecure.
 “Have I denied myself enough?”
 You can never know.
 So you’d better deny yourself some more, just to be safe.
 “Don’t touch, don’t handle, don’t taste.”
 Pretty soon you’ll be whipping yourself and asking your friends to crucify you for the Easter parade.

 Jesus did not suffer and die on the cross so you could join him in suffering.
 That’s not good news.
 Jesus died so that we might be free from this sort of dead and useless religion.